 Profiles are utilized by universities, funding agencies, governments and rankings agencies as a valuable tool to identify weaknesses and strengths, find peer institutions, compare to global or regional benchmarks and to promote achievements to their stakeholders.

 The Institutional Profiles project collects, validates and analyses data from the following three unique sources and across six broad academic disciplines.

 Demographical data collected directly from universities:

-Working directly with the administrative offices of approximately 800 of the world’s leading universities, Thomson Reuters collects relevant and internationally comparable statistical data on staff, students and degrees awarded, gender, international diversity and funding.
+Working directly with the administrative offices of approximately 800 of the world’s leading universities, Clarivate Analytics collects relevant and internationally comparable statistical data on staff, students and degrees awarded, gender, international diversity and funding.
 Utilizing a common set of criteria and definitions, it is the first global set of statistical data on higher education and research.

-Where appropriate, we utilize authoritative third-party data sources and all the data is validated by the institution and by Thomson Reuters.
+Where appropriate, we utilize authoritative third-party data sources and all the data is validated by the institution and by Clarivate Analytics.

 Survey participation is by invitation only to prevent manipulation of the results and participants are carefully selected by geographical location and discipline for statistically relevant sampling.
 Additionally, the survey is offered in nine languages to overcome language bias.
 View the details of the survey methodology here.

 In previous surveys, around 90 percent of the 60,000+ survey participants were academic faculty or researchers from approximately 150 countries.
 On average, they have more than 17 years experience working in academia.
 See the previous year's Academic Reputation Survey summary here.

 InCites is based on publication data from the carefully selected 12,000+ scholarly journals indexed in the Web of ScienceTM Core Collection and provides valuable benchmarking and normalization statistics to better interpret publication and citation counts.